Yosemite National Park: Indigenous peoples' continuing presence

 After the Mariposa War, Native Americans continued to live in the Yosemite area in reduced numbers.
 The remaining Yosemite Ahwahneechee tribe members there were forced to relocate to a village constructed in 1851 by the state government.
 They learned to live within this camp and their limited rights, adapting to the changed environment by entering the tourism industry through employment and small businesses, manufacturing and selling goods, and providing services.
-In 1953, the National Park Service banned all non-employee Natives from residing in the Park and evicted the non-employees who had residence.
-In 1969, with only a few families left in the Park, the National Park Service evicted the remaining Native people living within the Park (all Park employees and their families) to a government housing area for park employees and destroyed the village as part of a fire-fighting exercise.
-A reconstructed "Indian Village of Ahwahnee" sits behind the Yosemite Museum, located next to the Yosemite Valley Visitor Center.

 By the late 19th century, the population of all native inhabitants in Yosemite was difficult to determine; estimates ranged from thirty to several hundred.
 The Ahwahneechee people and their descendants were hard to identify.
 The last full-blooded Ahwahneechee died in 1931.
 Her name was Totuya, or Maria Lebrado.
 She was the granddaughter of Chief Tenaya and one of many forced out of her ancestral homelands.
 The Ahwahneechee live through the memory of their descendants, their fellow Yosemite Natives, and through the Yosemite exhibit in the Smithsonian and the Yosemite Museum.
 As a method of self-preservation and resilience, the Indigenous people of California proposed treaties in 1851 and 1852 that would have established land reservations for them, but Congress refused to ratify them.
-The Southern Sierra Miwuk Nation is seeking tribal sovereignty and federal recognition.
-The National Park Service created policies to protect sacred sites and allow Native People to return to their homelands and use National Park resources.
+The Southern Sierra Miwuk Nation is still seeking tribal sovereignty and federal recognition.

+In 1953, the National Park Service banned all non-employee Natives from residing in the Park and evicted the non-employees who had residence.
+In 1969, with only a few families left in the Park, the National Park Service evicted the remaining Native people living within the Park (all Park employees and their families) to a government housing area for park employees and destroyed the village as part of a fire-fighting exercise.
+A reconstructed "Indian Village of Ahwahnee" sits behind the Yosemite Museum, located next to the Yosemite Valley Visitor Center.
+The National Park Service has created policies to protect sacred sites and allow Native People to return to their homelands and use National Park resources.